amruthans2006-del/Gitlab10/README.md

 # Gitlab10
-this is the demonstrative lab
+this is the demonstrative cloning this is mygit demo file